commons-app/commons-app-documentation/Privacy-policy.md

 	The information that [I|we] request is [retained on your device and is not collected by [me|us] in any way]|[will be retained by us and used as described in this privacy policy.</p>
 <p>The app does use third party services that may collect information used to identify you.
 [You can mention Google services here and link to Google's privacy policy if you want].

+### Image EXIF data

+Images uploaded to Wikimedia Commons via this Service will NOT be stripped of EXIF metadata that may contain (but is not limited to) image location, date taken, phone manufacturer and model, and camera settings.
+All of this metadata will be visible on Wikimedia Commons along with the image.
+If a user desires to strip an image of EXIF metadata, it is recommended that this be done prior to uploading.

 <p><strong>Log Data</strong></p>
 <p>[I|We] want to inform you that whenever you use [my|our] Service, in case of an error in the app [I|we] collect